larrycdt/Online-Schedling/README.md

 # Online-Schedling
-An easy to use Online Scheduling App that allows a calendar view of multiple projects and mltiple people.
+An easy to use Online Scheduling App that allows a calendar view of multiple projects and multiple people.